Franklin361/rutas-app/README.md

 3. Get 10 places matching the search.
 4. View the selected place.
 5. Trace the route from the selected place to the starting point.
-6. Return to your location
+6. Return to your location.
+7. Use your location to locate you on the map (asking for permissions).
+8. Show distance and travel time from your location to the selected place.

 &nbsp;